 Crossrail business rate supplement

-The Greater London Authority (GLA) is introducing a new business rate supplement (BRS) for the 2010-11 financial year to finance £4.1 billion of the costs of the £15.9 billion Crossrail project.
+The Greater London Authority (GLA) introduced a business rate supplement (BRS) in April 2010 to finance £4.1 billion of the costs of the £14.5 billion Crossrail project.

 What is Crossrail and how will it benefit your business?

 Crossrail will connect the outer suburbs and Heathrow to the West End, City and Canary Wharf.
 It is pivotal to the future of London’s economy and the increased earnings – from new jobs and quicker journeys – will benefit businesses across London.

 It is the single largest investment in London’s infrastructure for decades, employing up to 14,000 people at the peak of construction.
 Crossrail services are due to commence on the Shenfield to Liverpool Street section in 2017 and through central London in 2018 followed by a phased introduction of services on the rest of the route.